OryukMusic/flacconverter/README.md

 # flacconverter
 This program will convert your flacs to wavs or mp3s and in the case of mp3s edit the metadata of your files.

-To use it, just open main.py.
-It will automatically download all the pip requirements (do make sure requirements.txt is in the same folder as the main.py.
-If you want to convert to MP3, please make sure you have ffmpeg installed (www.ffmpeg.org)
+Please make sure you have ffmpeg installed (www.ffmpeg.org)

+https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/ is a great tutorial for Windows https://phoenixnap.com/kb/ffmpeg-mac is a great tutorial for Mac